Experiencing a hearing loss?

-A hearing loss may be caused by obstruction or damage to any part of the hearing pathway, from the entry into the canal, to the auditory cortex in the brain.
-The identification of a hearing loss is the first step towards living an improved quality life.
+Hearing loss may be caused by obstruction or damage to any part of the hearing pathway, from the entry into the canal, to the auditory cortex in the brain.
+The identification of a hearing impairment is the first step towards living an improved quality life.

-- You have to ask for repetition more often than other people
+You ask for repetition more often than other people

 You have trouble with hearing speech clearly when someone speaks from another room or facing away from you